Gizra/Gizra-Way-Book/views.md

 You can go and add more contextual filters.
 The order you put them under the _Contextual filters_ section will determine which will be the first argument, the second argument, etc.

-additionally we can use contextual filters not just in the URL context.
+Additionally, we can use contextual filters not just in the URL context.
 For example let's add `Content: Author uid` filter, and under `WHEN THE FILTER VALUE IS NOT IN THE URL` select `Provide default value` with the type `User ID from logged in user`:

 ![](images/views/logged_in_user.png)

-The result will be that when we go to page `/blog/3` we will see list of blog posts classified by `Comedy` term and written by the logged in user.
+The result will be that when we go to page `/blog/3` we will see a list of blog posts classified by `Comedy` term and written by the logged in user.